The inaugural Student Expo highlights student research, creative activies, study away programs, and more.

 “Those events are mostly for final projects, the final product of something,” Seymour says.
 She saw a need.
 “We thought it’d be nice to showcase some of the work in research and creative activities that was formative.
 It could be work that’s completed but it’d be nice to start creating an atmosphere to present the other stuff.”

-A number of campus activities and projects also don’t fit the mold for the Showcase or the URCAF, such as the Study Away program, Alternative Spring Break, and Enactus.
+A number of campus activities and projects also don’t fit the mold for the Showcase or the URCAF, such as the Study Away program and Alternative Spring Break.
 And so the Student Expo was created to give a lot of programs not usually highlighted a chance to shine.
 It’s held in September, Seymour says, “partly to provide a forum for Study Away and any internships or research projects that occur over the summer.”
 Since the target audience is students, it was held in Slep during common hour.

 Poster for Cuba travel